supreethr23/SC-300-Identity-and-Access-Administrator/Instructions/Labs/LabScenarioPreview/Lab-15.md

 ### Objectives

-After completing this lab, you will be able to complete the following exercises:
+After completing this lab, you will be able to complete the following tasks:

 - Task 1 - Policy configuration
 - Task 2 - Configure Microsoft Entra ID Identity Protection policy for MFA registration